kxlsx/sepl/README.md

 ## Building

+The project is split into two rust crates:
+- `sepl-lib` - containing the parser & evaluation engine.
+- `sepl` - containing a command line REPL.

 ```
 $ cargo build     # compile both the library and the binary
 $ cargo test      # run unit tests